Economic regions of Egypt

-Presidential Decree 495/1977 divided Egypt into eight (later seven after Matrouh was merged into Alexandria) economic regions for economic and physical planning purposes, that do not have any new administrative representation in the lcoal government heirarchy.
+Presidential Decree 495/1977 divided Egypt into eight (later seven after Matrouh was merged into Alexandria) economic regions for economic and physical planning purposes, that do not have any new administrative representation in the local government hierarchy.

 Instead, each region is composed of a number of contiguous governorates, with one declared as capital of the region (that governorate's capital city).